krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

 Ideally, we hope that both the time complexity and space complexity of an algorithm can reach optimal.
 However, in practice, optimizing both time complexity and space complexity simultaneously is usually very difficult.

 **Reducing time complexity usually comes at the cost of increasing space complexity, and vice versa**.
-The approach of sacrificing memory space to improve algorithm execution speed is called "trading space for time"; conversely, it is called "trading time for space".
+Sacrificing memory space to improve execution speed is called "trading space for time"; the reverse is called "trading time for space".

 The choice of which approach depends on which aspect we value more.
 In most cases, time is more precious than space, so "trading space for time" is usually the more common strategy.
 Of course, when the data volume is very large, controlling space complexity is also very important.